Talisman9/Writing-Advanced/manuscript/chapter_01.md

 "Excuse me, Miss Robinson?"

 Emily looked up to find Mrs. Winters, the head research librarian, standing beside her table with an apologetic smile.
 In her sixties with silver hair always perfectly coiffed, Mrs. Winters had been Emily's ally since her undergraduate days.
+The older woman had a remarkable memory for obscure catalog references and an uncanny ability to locate misplaced volumes that had frustrated other librarians for days.

 "I'm afraid I need to inform you that the manuscript you requested from the special collections—the Heidelberg correspondence—cannot be made available."